 It is used as a pigment to provide whiteness and opacity to products such as paints, coatings, plastics, papers, inks, foods, medicines (i.e. pills and tablets) as well as most toothpastes.
-TiO2 is also utilised to whiten skimmed milk; this has also been shown to increase the milk's palatability.
-You will also find it in food as E171
+TiO2 is also utilized to whiten skim milk; this has also been shown to increase the milk's palatability.

-No, it becomes a part of the structure/surface it is applied to and is totally invisible.
+No, it becomes a part of the surface it is applied to and is totally invisible.
 There will be no staining if TiO2 is used and applied as recommended.

-Our TiO2 PCO contains valuable properties in its nanoscale size.
-As a micro crystal
+Our TiO2 contains valuable properties in its nanoscale size.
+As a micro crystal TiO2

-How does the intensity of light affect the ability TiO2 to create friendly oxidisers that can purify the air?
+How does the intensity of light affect the ability TiO2 to create friendly oxidizers that can purify the air?

-As a characteristic of titanium dioxide, it starts to produce friendly oxidiser en mass when exposed to ultraviolet rays of 400nm range or lower.
+As a characteristic of titanium dioxide, it starts to produce friendly oxidizer when exposed to ultraviolet rays of 400nm range or lower.
 It is more affected by the intensity of the ultraviolet rays rather than the intensity of light itself per se.
-However, any air pollution, VOC, or odour that comes in contact with a surface treated with TiO2 liquid will become oxidised.
+However, any air pollution, VOC, or odour that comes in contact with a nanoYo TiO2 coated surface will become oxidized.

-The pollutants in the air are repeatedly brought into contact with the treated surfaces
+The pollutants in the air are repeatedly brought into contact with the surfaces by

 natural air convection and movement.
-When the pollutants strike the treated surfaces
+When the pollutants strike the nanoYo TiO2 surfaces

-oxide (NOx), formaldehyde, benzene and other Volatile Organic Compounds (VOCs).
-Decomposition
+benzene and other Volatile Organic Compounds (VOCs).
+Decomposition by-

-What are some of the more popular applications for Nano TiO2 solution?
+What have been some of the more popular applications for nanoYo TiO2?